 It is also a good idea to encourage children from early on to use a LEGO Brick Separator instead of their teeth!
 Make them available, and have them around while they play.

 If you have several bricks or plates stuck together: grab steadily the stuck LEGO-pieces with one hand, attach the LEGO Brick Separator to two LEGO studs on top of the stuck pieces, and press down on the handle portion of the LEGO Brick Separator.
-The topmost LEGO brick or plate will come right off!
+The topmost LEGO brick or plate will come right off with little effort – much better than using your nails.

 If you have only two plates stuck together: you will need two LEGO Brick Separators.
 Attach one at the bottom, and one at the top of the stuck parts, then press the handles towards each other (like if you would use pliers).
 The parts will separate like a charm!